 - 75% rated their skill level as a “4” or “5.”

 These results confirmed that we were on the right track.

-After three consecutive semesters of focusing on effective data use and continuing to develop visual reporting tools for targeted learning support, we have seen increases in course passing rates for all credit earning courses as shown in the chart below (left) and increases in the percent of full academic year students earning a full year’s worth of credits (promoting to the next grade level and supporting four-year cohort on-time graduation rates) as shown in the chart below (right) from 2014-15 to 2015-16:
+After three consecutive semesters of focusing on effective data use and continuing to develop visual reporting tools for targeted learning support, we have seen increases in course passing rates for all credit earning courses as shown in the first chart (top) and increases in the percent of full academic year students earning a full year’s worth of credits (promoting to the next grade level and supporting four-year cohort on-time graduation rates) as shown in the second chart bottom) from 2014-15 to 2015-16: